Fantastic-George/free-genai-bootcamp-2025/backend/frontend-technical-specs.md

-# Frontend technical specs
+# Frontend Technical Spec

 ## Pages

-### Dashboard /dashboard
+### Dashboard `/dashboard`

 #### Purpose
-The purpose of this page is to provide a summary of learning and activity as the default page when a user vists the web-app.
+The purpose of this page is to provide a summary of learning and act as the default page when a user visit the web-app

 #### Components
-This page contains the following components:

 - Last Study Session
     shows last activity used
-    shows when last activity was
+    shows when last activitiy used
-    shows how many words were correct vs wrong from last activity has a link to the word group
+    summarizes wrong vs correct from last activity has a link to the group
 - Study Progress
-    - total words study eg. 3/432
+    - total words study eg. 3/124
-        - across all study sessions show the total words studied out of all possible words in our database
+        - across all study session show the total words studied out of all possible words in our database
-    - display a mastery progress
+    - display a mastery progress eg. 0%
 - Quick Stats
     - success rate eg. 80%
-    - total study sessions eg. 5
+    - total study sessions  eg. 4
     - total active groups eg. 3
-    - study streak eg. 3 days
+    - study streak eg. 4 days
-    - average study duration eg. 10 min
-    - average success rate eg. 80%
-- Start Studying button
+- Start Studying Button
-    - goes to study activittes page
+    - goes to study activities page

-We'll need the following API endpoints to pawer this page:

-#### Needed API endpoints
+#### Needed API Endpoints

-- GET /dashboard/last_study_session
+- GET /api/dashboard/last_study_session
-- GET /dashboard/study_progress
+- GET /api/dashboard/study_progress
-- GET /dashboard/quick_stats
+- GET /api/dashboard/quick_stats
-- POST /dashboard/start_studying

-### Study Activites Page
+### Study Activities Index `/study_activities`

 #### Purpose
-The purpose of this page is to show a collection of study activities with a thumbnail and a name that the user can launch
+The purpose of this page is show to show a collection of study activities with a thumbnail and its name, to either launch or view the study activity.

 #### Components

 - Study Activity Card
-    - Show a thumbnail of the study activity
+    - show a thumbnail of the study activity
-    - Show the name of the study activity
+    - the name of the study activity
-    - Show the description of the study activity
-    - Launch button
+    - a launch button to take us to the launch page
-    - The view page to view more information about pas study sessions for this study activity
+    - the view page to view more information about past study sessions for this study activity

-#### Needed API endpoints
+#### Needed API Endpoints

-- GET /study_activities
+- GET /api/study_activities

-## Study Activity Show `/study_activities/:id`
+### Study Activity Show `/study_activities/:id`

 #### Purpose
-This page is used to show a detailed view of a specific study activity and its past study sessions.
+The purpose of this page is to show the details of a study activity and its past study sessions.

 #### Components
-- Show the name of the study activity
+- Name of study activity
-- Show the description of the study activity
+- Thumbnail of study activity
-- Show the thumbnail of the study activity
+- Description of study activity
 - Launch button
 - Study Activities Paginated List
     - id